 Get Free Access to 300+ Museums

 Your whole family can visit over 300 science museums FREE through the Travel Passport program.
 Your pass can get not only the EAA member but also other family members in free!
 Each museum has a different policy for how many family members are eligible, so read the details and call ahead if you have questions.
-Also, at the museum, you may be asked to show ID.
+You may be asked to show ID at the museum.
 Participating museums are located all across the U.S. and Canada and there are even a few in other countries!
 For a list of over 300 museums that you can access totally free, visit the Passport Program website.

 Locate Free Flights for Kids